Bonney96/the-bonney-lab/content/Projects/EpiBench/epibench-aml-case-study.md

 ---

 *This note explores one application of EpiBench.
-To learn more about the platform itself, visit the [[epibench-introduction]] page.
-For technical details on running similar analyses, see [[epibench-technical-requirements]].*
+To learn more about the platform itself, visit the [[Projects/EpiBench/epibench-introduction|Introduction to EpiBench]] page.
+For technical details on running similar analyses, see [[Projects/EpiBench/epibench-technical-requirements|Technical Requirements]].*